rossliam2212/Logger/README.md

     end,        // Outputted in green
     info,       // Outputted in white
     debug,      // Outputted in blue
-    warning,    // Outputted in orange
+    warning,    // Outputted in yellow
     error,      // Outputted in red
     fatal       // Outputted in white with a red background };